Happy Reading✨

 It was Papa.

-I stood rooted, my chest was tight.
-Too tight.
+I stood rooted, chest tight.
 My heart had begun to pound in that terrible way it does when it knows something before the mind is ready to accept it.

 Why was Papa stopping Bhai?
 Why was Bhai shouting like that?